 I use oil to cleanse my skin as well as to moisturize my skin.
 I know you probably think that i'm crazy to use oil.
 Who wants their face to be a greasy mess?
 Not me!
 Well what you might not know is that one of the basic principals of chemistry is that 'like dissolves like.'
 The best way to dissolve a non-polar solvent like oil, is by using another non-solvent similar in composition: other oils.
 So if you have oily skin, you should be using oil.

 We have been brainwashed by the beauty industry that oil is bad.
 They made us believe that oil clogs pores causing acne and blackheads.
 This is true when using the wrong oils, like mineral oil or animal oil.
 This is not the case with plant oils.
 Plant oils will not clog pores, are easily absorbed into the skin, and strengthen skin cell membranes.
+You can cleanse and moisturize naturally with oils extracted from natural botanicals, vegetables and fruit.

 You will feel slightly greasy after you apply the oil, but your skin quickly absorbs it.
 Just make sure you use a very little amount, just enough to coat the skin.
 The skin can only absorb a certain amount of oil.
 When you use too much, the protective layer that the absorbed oil creates doesn't let anymore oil in, leaving you an oily mess.
 When it comes to oils, less is more.
 Literally.